penpenpng/rx-nostr/packages/docs/en/v3/auto-filtering.md

 ## Auto Verification

-rx-nostr automatically verifies signatures and excludes from the results events that fail verification.
-At the same time, it also verifies the validity of the delegation token if an event delegated under [NIP-26](https://github.com/nostr-protocol/nips/blob/master/26.md) exists.
+rx-nostr automatically verifies that the events returned as a result of REQ have valid signature, and excludes events that fail verification from the results.

 You can disable this behavior by `skipVerify` option.